vitaly-t/pg-promise/README.md

 For parameter `e` see documentation of the `query` event earlier.

 The library will suppress any error thrown by the handler and write it into the console.

-**NOTE:** The library will throw an error instead of making the call, if `options.transact` is set to a non-empty value other than a function.

 ---
 #### extend